 Combustion Engineering Company History

-The founding of Combustion Engineering came in 1912 when the American Stoker Company merged with Grieve Grate Company.
-The newly merged company began operating with its headquarters in Manhattan, but eventually headquarters would be moved to Stamford, Connecticut.
-The two companies that came together to form Combustion Engineering were well known for making equipment for burning fuel, and that was the industry the new company began from and from which it would then expand.
+Combustion Engineering was founded in 1912 when American Stoker Company merged with Grieve Grate Company.
+The newly merged company operated headquarters in Manhattan, though they eventually moved it to Stamford, Connecticut.
+These two companies were well-known for producing boilers.

 Use of Asbestos by Combustion Engineering

-Because Combustion Engineering incorporated asbestos into so many of its products over so many years, anyone who worked for the company during those years was at risk for exposure and getting sick.
-Even workers who did not directly handle asbestos could have been exposed because the fibers can create a dust in the air and on surfaces that may expose many people anywhere in the area.
+Because Combustion Engineering incorporated asbestos into many of its products, those who worked for the company during that time risked exposure.
+Even workers who did not directly handle asbestos could have been exposed.

-In addition to the people who actually worked for Combustion Engineering, all the workers who handled, installed, maintained, or replaced their products in a variety of industries were put at risk.
-Anyone working in power plants that used their materials, workers on construction sites, and even workers in railroads and shipyards may have used Combustion Engineering asbestos products.
-This includes the many Navy personnel who used their boilers and other products during and after World War II.
+Those working in power plants, construction workers, and even workers in railroads and shipyards may have used Combustion Engineering asbestos products.
+This includes Navy personnel who used boilers and other products during and after World War II.

 Asbestos Lawsuits against Combustion Engineering